- Biological Inventions

 These deadlines may once be extended for a similar period.
-These amendments to the above mentioned deadlines seems to be a more practical time frame for the applicants as compared to previous practice.
+These amendments to the above-mentioned deadlines seem to be a more practical time frame for the applicants as compared to previous practice.

 1.2 Appeals and their settlements: Point 22.1.c

-The amended circular no. 16, has specifically provided that addition of new facts/details in application will not be accepted at the appeal stage.
-However, on the request made by the Applicant or appellant, NOIP may reexamine such new facts/details..
+The amended circular no. 16, has specifically provided that the addition of new facts/details in the application will not be accepted at the appeal stage.
+However, on the request made by the Applicant or appellant, NOIP may reexamine such new facts/details.
 The amended circular allows the appeals settlement body to seek opinions of independent experts if the appealed case has a degree of complexity.